-Marine CSI: Coastal Science Investigations was founded by Kimberly Belfer, Director of Education, in 2014, with collaborations with and assistance from Regina Borriello and Kasie Regnier.
-Regina brought her expertise as a high school biology teacher and Kasie brought her experience as an informal educator to adapt our resources for publication.
-Our four educator resources are available for purchase on Amazon.com.
-Watershed Walkabout: Cape Fear is an outreach program developed from these resources, with an emphasis on the Cape Fear River basin and salt marsh-tidal creek ecosystem.
-The mission of this program is to bring inexpensive hands-on and interactive lessons to schools in the southeastern region of North Carolina.
+Marine CSI: Coastal Science Investigations was founded in 2014 by Kimberly Belfer, with collaborations and assistance from Regina Borriello and Kasie Regnier.
+Regina brought her expertise as a high school biology teacher and Kasie brought her experience as an informal educator to adapt our original resource books for publication.
+They are available for purchase here.
+Our outreach programs, Watershed Walkabout: Cape Fear and Watershed Walkabout: White Oak were developed from these resources, with an emphasis on the Cape Fear River and White Oak-New River basins.
+The mission of this program is to bring inexpensive, interactive, and inquiry-based lessons to schools in the southeastern region of North Carolina.

 Marine CSI: Coastal Science Investigations is designed to assist both formal and informal educators with resources to teach marine science concepts, local ecology, and marine conservation to K-12th grade students.
 The intention of the resource guides is to provide supplemental lessons for science curricula and on-site programming.
 Each lesson has been correlated to the Next Generation Science Standards.

 With the success of these self-published resources, we saw a need for on-site and in-school field trip opportunities.
 In 2018, Marine CSI: Coastal Science Investigations (also known as Marine CSI) was incorporated as a for-profit business in New Hanover County, NC, to fulfill that need in the community.
 Our outreach programs, homeschool program, and Girl Scout badge program are all branded under the Marine CSI name.
 We have since self-published three more resources during the pandemic for children ages 6+ called the Explore Your Watershed series to help families build an awareness around their local ecosystems.